openbaton/docs/docs/vnfm-generic.md

 # Generic VNF Manager

 The Generic VNF Manager is an implementation following the [ETSI MANO][nfv-mano] specifications.
 It works as intermediate component between the NFVO and the VNFs, particularly the Virtual Machines on top of which the VNF software is installed.
 In order to complete the lifecycle of a VNF, it interoperates with the Open Baton Element Management System (EMS) which acts as an agent inside the VMs and executing scripts contained in a VNF package or defined via the `scripts-link` inside the VNFD.
+The Generic VNFManager is capable of handling errors caused while executing these scripts.
+Together with the NFVO, it allows update of failed scripts, and resume NSR from the failed lifecycle state.
+Currently, this is applicable only for scripts contained inside VNF Packages and not for scripts referred using scripts-link.
 This VNFM may be assigned to the management of a single VNF instance, or the management of multiple VNF instances of the same type or of different types.

 The Generic VNFM handles communication between the NFVO and the EMS.
 The communication NFVO ↔ VNFM ↔ EMS is done using the AMQP protocol over RabbitMQ.